raspberrypilearning/rpg/en/step_6.md

 Use what you’ve learnt to create your own game.
 Here are some ideas:

 --- task ---
-Add another room to your game.
-For example, you could create a living room to the south of the dining room.
+Add more rooms to your game.
 Remember to add a door to/from one of the other rooms!
 --- /task ---

 --- task ---
-Add an item to another room in your game.
+Add more items.
 You can add anything that you think would be helpful in trying to escape the house!
 For example, a shield or a magic potion.
 --- /task ---

 --- task ---